anhkiet287/matrix-mult-parallel/README.md

 - ✅ All required kernels (naive, Strassen, proposed) implemented and available in serial, OpenMP, MPI, and hybrid forms.
 - ✅ Deterministic seeding, shared configuration, and unified logging across serial/OpenMP/MPI experiments.
 - ✅ Correctness harnesses compare every run against the serial naive reference with tolerance `1e-6`.
+- ✅ Optional BLAS baseline (OpenBLAS/CBLAS) integrated into the shared-memory suite (`USE_OPENBLAS=1` + `algo=blas`).
-- 🔄 Pending work: large-scale (100→10 000) sweeps on every required platform, BLAS baselines, and more advanced MPI tilings to reduce root bottlenecks.
+- 🔄 Pending work: large-scale (100→10 000) sweeps on every required platform and more advanced MPI tilings to reduce root bottlenecks.

 Use the TODOs in `docs/design_notes.md` and the “Optimization opportunities” section of the prior README if you plan further improvements (2‑D decompositions, auto-tuning block sizes, BLAS comparisons, etc.).